Integrating Patriot Payroll with Patriot Accounting

 Patriot Software offers the functionality of an integrated payroll and accounting system.
 If you use both Patriot Payroll and Accounting, a journal entry will be automatically created in your Accounting software each time you run a payroll.
 The entry will include gross pay, net pay, employee and employer taxes, and any deductions and contributions you use.
 You can view these payroll transactions on your General Ledger report.

 How to integrate Patriot Payroll with Accounting

-When you set up your Accounting software for the first time, you will choose to either record a summary entry or detailed by employee.
+First, you will choose to either record a summary entry or detailed by employee when integrating your Accounting software for the first time.

 - If you choose “One total summary,” you will see the total net payroll amount appear in your General Ledger report for that pay date.

 - If you choose “Separate check detail,” you will see each employee’s name as an individual row in your General Ledger report.

 Next, choose from your Chart of Accounts which accounts you would like to use when recording journal entries from payroll.